Koba (Planet of the Apes): Production

-Despite not returning to direct the film, Rise of the Planet of the Apes director Rupert Wyatt expressed that he would like to see Koba become the main antagonist of the series for the future instalments.
+Despite not returning to direct the film, Rise of the Planet of the Apes director Rupert Wyatt expressed that he would like to see Koba become the main antagonist of the series for the future installments.
 Wyatt stated, "Whereas the story of the first film plays out as a fairy tale, the next film will play out as a Shakespearean scifi drama where you'll have Caesar as the leader of this revolution, but Koba would be the one leading his own troops wanting to wipe out humans in a genocide.
 But Caesar is more conflicted, and maybe Caesar needs Koba's assistance in terms of the conflict.
 And Maurice is his advisor and he's telling him to combine forces.
 Caesar needs the allegiance of the two, although he doesn't believe in what Koba believes in, which is complete genocide."
 The characters of Dreyfus, portrayed by Gary Oldman and Carver portrayed by Kirk Acevedo, are considered to be the human counterparts to Koba in the Dawn storyline.
 Koba's name is presumably inspired by Joseph Stalin's revolutionary pseudonym, Koba.

 Kebbell had expressed interest in reprising the role for War for the Planet of the Apes.
 Plans were considered to bring Koba back, as the ending of Dawn had left the character's fate ambiguous, with Koba's breathing being heard at the end of the film.
 War screenwriter Mark Bomback eventually decided against a physical return for Koba, and instead decided that a spiritual return would be more suitable for the storyline.
 Bomback stated, "If you stayed until the very end of Dawn of the Planet of the Apes, you hear Koba's breathing.
 We did that to give us a tiny crack of a possibility that we could revive Koba if we wanted to.
 Very early on in spitballing, we realized there was nothing more to do with Koba—certainly nothing that would exceed what he had done in the last story.
 But we knew we wanted to keep him alive as an idea.
 In playing out the reality of what happened at the end of the last film, Caesar would be traumatized by having to kill his brother.
 That would have resonance, and we wanted to make sure that did not get lost.
 So the answer was that we could go inside Caesar's mind at this point and revisit Koba that way."